mrchainman/Gotify-Nextcloud/README.md

 * Currently the number of conversations must be specified manually.
 It would be cool to parse the number of conversations from the json data.
 * Handle Calls
 * Check how it works with group chats
+* Find a better name for the program